-- the corporation could financially undertake the opportunity; - the opportunity is within the corporation's line of business; and - it would not be fair to our company and its stockholders for the opportunity not to be brought to the attention of the corporation.
+- the corporation could financially undertake the opportunity; - · the opportunity is within the corporation's line of business; and - · it would not be fair to our company and its stockholders for the opportunity not to be brought to the attention of the corporation.

 Accordingly, as a result of multiple business affiliations, our officers and directors may have similar legal obligations relating to presenting business opportunities meeting the above-listed criteria to multiple entities.
-Furthermore, our amended and restated certificate of incorporation will provide that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of our company and such opportunity is one we are legally and contractually permitted to undertake and would otherwise be reasonable for us to pursue, and to the extent the director or officer is permitted to refer that opportunity to us without violating another legal obligation.
+Furthermore, our amended and restated certificate of incorporation provides that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of our company and such opportunity is one we are legally and contractually permitted to undertake and would otherwise be reasonable for us to pursue, and to the extent the director or officer is permitted to refer that opportunity to us without violating another legal obligation.

-Below is a table summarizing the entities to which our officers, directors and director nominees currently have fiduciary duties or contractual obligations:
+Below is a table summarizing the entities to which our officers and directors currently have fiduciary duties or contractual obligations:

 Individual Entity Entity's Business Affiliation Prokopios Tsirigakis Nautilus Energy Management Corp.
-Maritime Management services President and Co-Chief Executive Officer Sevenseas Investment Fund (Luxembourg-regulated) Maritime Assets Investment Fund Chief Executive Officer George Syllantavos Phunware Inc. (Nasdaq:PHUN) Digital marketing services Director Nautilus Energy Management Corp.
-Maritime Management Services Co-Chief Executive Officer, Chief Financial Officer and Sevenseas Investment Fund (Luxembourg-regulated) Maritime Assets Investment Fund Director Harry Braunstein Sunset Capital 1 LLC Real estate investment Managing Member , Street Road Plaza LLC Real estate investment Co-Manager Newport Plaza Holdings LLC Real estate investment Co-Manager JEL Bluegrass, LLC Real estate investment Co-Manager Payson Holdings LLC Real estate investment Co-Manager Gary Leibler Gabriel Capital Management Private Investment Company Chief Executive Officer and Director AlphaTau Medical Developer of radiation therapy Director Rosigal Consulting and Investment Ltd. Private Investment Company Director 115
+Maritime Management services President and Co-Chief Executive Officer Sevenseas Investment Fund (Luxembourg-regulated) Maritime Assets Investment Fund Chief Executive Officer George Syllantavos Phunware Inc. (Nasdaq:PHUN) Nautilus Energy Management Corp.
+SaaS & Digital Services Maritime Management Services Director Co-Chief Executive Officer, Chief Financial Officer and Sevenseas Investment Fund (Luxembourg-regulated) Maritime Assets Investment Fund Director Harry Braunstein Sunset Capital 1 LLC Real estate investment Managing Member Street Road Plaza LLC Real estate investment Co-Manager Newport Plaza Holdings LLC Real estate investment Co-Manager JEL Bluegrass, LLC Real estate investment Co-Manager Payson Holdings LLC Real estate investment Co-Manager Gary Leibler Gabriel Capital Management Private Investment Company Chief Executive Officer and Director AlphaTau Medical Developer of radiation therapy Director Rosigal Consulting and Investment Ltd. Private Investment Company Director Evan Breibart CK Holdings Ltd. private equity portfolio investment company Director Heritage Holdings Ltd. Private investment company Director Jelco Delta Holding Corp.
+Private Investment Company Director Legacy Holdings Ltd. fixed income portfolio investment company Director Lineage Holdings Ltd. Private investment company Director Breakwave Advisors LLC, ETF Investment Advisor Director 113

-Accordingly, if any of the above officers, directors or director nominees becomes aware of a business combination opportunity which is suitable for any of the above entities to which he or she has current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such business combination opportunity to such entity, and only present it to us if such entity rejects the opportunity.
+Accordingly, if any of the above officers or directors becomes aware of a business combination opportunity which is suitable for any of the above entities to which he or she has current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such business combination opportunity to such entity, and only present it to us if such entity rejects the opportunity.